Quia Sum, Cogito: Chapter 1

 Identifying the Bias of History – Gorner and Stipple – published June 15, 2063

 In a few hours, I won’t even be thinking about it because she plays it off so well.
 Everyone says that the improvements made on the new prosthetics are amazing: being able to replicate sensations and such, but the same thing was said about my father’s missing hand and he resented that thing because of the pain it caused.
 The only way I could (and can) sympathize is to relate it to the annoyance of the Biowear on my forearm.
-Irritation.
-Constant irritation.
+An inescapable constant irritation.

 Looking back at Tess, I can’t help but to be amazed by her and what she’s been through and what she still is going through.
 Nor can I help but blame the- nope… can’t let myself go there.
 Not yet.